dfkaye/dfkaye-blog/content/posts/first.md

 ## What happened?

+It turns out that...

 > Getting a static script to load into gatsby markdown files is hard.

-# This shouldn't be hard
+## This shouldn't be hard

 OK, but because "everything goes through React, it's a bit hard" - see https://github.com/gatsbyjs/gatsby/issues/833.